allyporwal/finishers-flask/README.md

 4. iPhone 5, 6/7/8, 6/7/8 plus, iPad, various android phones, laptops and a 4K monitor were all simulated in Chrome Developer Tools to check for responsiveness

-    - All performed as intended
+    - All performed as intended; with simlutated mobile devices working well in vertical orientation

 <hr>